 Still, there are a few simple tips we recommend for making sure you get the most of out of your Invisible Selfie Stick:

-When you mount ONE R on the Invisible Selfie Stick, make sure you keep the two lenses of the Dual-Lens 360 Mod parallel with the stick — right down the middle.
+When you mount ONE RS on the Invisible Selfie Stick, make sure you keep the two lenses of the 360 Lens parallel with the stick — right down the middle.

 When you’re shooting with the Invisible Selfie Stick, you don’t have to worry about pointing your camera — it captures every direction at once.